-Any income earned on the account between the date of death and date of transfer to the beneficiary is taxable.
+Any income earned on the account between the date of death and the date of transfer to the beneficiary is taxable.

 Example 1: Daisy, a TFSA holder, died with a TFSA valued at $50,000 at the time of her death.
 Daisy’s only child, Daniel, was named beneficiary by way of her will.
 At the time the estate was settled and Daisy’s TFSA was closed, the account was valued at $55,000 (an increase of $5,000).

 For a designated beneficiary who also qualifies as a survivor, there are further options.

 This is also known as an “exempt contribution” and must occur by December 31st of the year following the death of the account holder.
 However, income earned on the TFSA after death is still taxable.

-Example 2: Continuing from example 1 above, let’s now assume that Daniel is actually Daisy’s surviving husband and was designated as beneficiary in her will.
-Because he is considered a “survivor”, the amount paid to him is considered a survivor payment and he is able to roll over (contribute) the $50,000 to his TFSA without requiring contribution room i.e. an exempt contribution.
+Example 2: Continuing from Example 1 above, let’s now assume that Daniel is actually Daisy’s surviving husband and was designated as a beneficiary in her will.
+Because he is considered a “survivor,” the amount paid to him is considered a survivor payment, and he can roll over (contribute) the $50,000 to his TFSA without requiring a contribution room, i.e. an exempt contribution.

-Only your spouse or common-law partner can be designated as successor holder of your TFSA account.
-If you die, as successor holder, they acquire all the rights related to your account, the account stays open and there are no tax consequences.
+Only your spouse or common-law partner can be designated as the successor holder of your TFSA account.
+If you die, as a successor holder, they acquire all the rights related to your account, the account stays open, and there are no tax consequences.

 You can designate a spouse or common-law partner as a successor holder either in your TFSA contract or in your will.

-Naming your spouse or common-law partner as successor holder is advantageous since there are no probate fees and nil tax implications.
+Naming your spouse or common-law partner as a successor holder is advantageous since there are no probate fees and nil tax implications.